maki-chan/wcd2pth-sort/README.md

 `"musicfolder":` string: Your music folder path.

+`"moveMusicTo":` string: A path to move the files corresponding to any downloaded torrents to.
+Useful for sorting out what the script found, and what it missed.
+Optional.
+Requires download = 1.

 `"replacePathFrom":` string: Original path to be replaced by replacePathTo in the final output.
 Can be left blank.

 `"replacePathTo":` string: Substring that gets replaced by replacePathFrom.
 Can be left blank.
 Useful if you're running this script from a machine different than the one you will be uploading from. e.g. turns /mnt/drive1 into D:\